Green smoothies are all the rage.

 A banana is a great start to the day.
 In recent years, bananas have received some bad press because they do not score as low on the Glycaemic Index (GI) as many other fruits and vegetables.
 But, as this really excellent guide explains, there are weaknesses in using the GI to assess food – you have to eat a lot more of some foods to hit the 50 grams of digestible carbs on which the score is calculated than you do for others – although bananas have a GI score of around 50 (depending on ripeness) you’d need to eat 3 bananas to hit that 50 grams of digestible carbs.
 It’s also worth remembering that the GI doesn’t take into account the nutritional benefits (or lack of them) of different types of food – crisps are only a touch higher than bananas in terms of their GI score!
 A banana for breakfast not only keeps me feeling full for quite a few hours, it is also a good source of fibre, potassium, magnesium and vitamins C and B6.

 Recently I’ve been drinking even more matcha than usual, after writing an article all about it for a recent issue of Good Things magazine.
 Although the method of grinding tea leaves into a powder originated in China, it was not until the practice reached Japan by way of Zen Buddhist monks that it developed into the drink we know today.
 Matcha is traditionally made by stone grinding green leaves of shade-grown tea (gyokuro).
 Before grinding the leaves are dried, de-veined and de-stemmed, in this state they are known as tencha.
-Growing tea in shade slows down the growth, stimulating an increase in chlorophyll levels.
-This turns the leaves a darker shade of green and causes the production of amino acids, in particular L-Theanine, which provides a distinctive umami flavour.
-L-Theanine is also claimed to reduce stress, sharpen cognitive performance and improve mood, especially when combined with caffeine, as it is in matcha.
+Growing tea in shade slows down growth and triggers an increase in chlorophyll levels, resulting in higher levels of L-theanine (an amino acid which is believed to reduce stress, sharpen cognitive performance and improve mood) and caffeine, and creates a distinctively umami flavour profile in the finished tea.